 Vehicles with the LATCH system have lower anchors located in the back seat, where the seat cushions meet.
 Tether anchors are located behind the seat, either on the panel behind the seat (in sedans) or on the back of the seat, ceiling, or floor (in most minivans, SUVs, hatchbacks, and pickup trucks).
 All forward-facing car safety seats have tethers or tether connectors that fasten to these anchors.
 Nearly all passenger vehicles and all car safety seats made on or after September 1, 2002, are equipped to use LATCH.
 See vehicle owner's manual for highest weight of child allowed to use top tether.

-All lower anchors are rated for a maximum weight of 65 pounds (total weight includes car seat and child).
-Parents should check the car seat manufacturer's recommendations for maximum weight a child can be to use lower anchors.
-New car seats have the maximum weight printed on their label.
+All lower anchors are rated for a maximum weight of 65 pounds (total weight includes car safety seat and child).
+Parents should check the car safety seat manufacturer's recommendations for maximum weight a child can be to use lower anchors.
+New car safety seats have the maximum weight printed on their label.

 If You Need Installation Help:

 If you have questions or need help installing your car seat, find a certified child passenger safety technician (CPST).
 Lists of certified CPSTs and child seat–fitting stations are available on the following Web sites: